 Bronze cross is designed for more advanced training including an introduction to providing safe supervision in aquatic facilities.
 Bronze cross teaches the difference between lifesaving and lifeguarding, the principles of emergency procedures and teamwork, and how to rescue spinal-injured, submerged and pulseless victims. $150.00

-Prerequisite: Bronze Cross, Standard First Aid level C CPR and minimum of 16 years of age.
+Prerequisite: Bronze Cross, Standard First Aid or Aquatic Emergency Care and minimum of 16 years of age.

-NLS Recert – National Lifeguarding Recertification Instructor: Dean Janzen $130
+National Lifeguarding Recertification (NLS Recert): Instructor: Dean Janzen $125.00

-WSI RECRT – Water Safety Instructors Course Recertification Instructor: Donald Rey $125.00
+Water Safety Instructors Recertification (WSI Recert): Instructor: Donald Rey $125.00

 CPR Level C/AED: